Element Types

 - Define Items: You specify the set of items students will evaluate, typically by linking an Answer Collection.

 - Define Criteria: You establish the dimensions for evaluation (e.g., "Probability", "Treatment Cost").
-Each criterion has a defined range (Min/Max), step size, and optional unit (e.g., %, €).
+You can choose between numerical criteria (for quantitative assessment) and likert criteria (for qualitative assessment).
+Additional configuration options for these criteria include the defined range (min/max), step size, an optional unit (e.g., %, €), and custom slider labels.

-- Set Solutions: For each Case, you define the "correct" range (Lower and Upper Bounds) for each Item against each Criterion.
+- Set Solutions: For each case, you define the "correct" range (Lower and Upper Bounds) for each item against each criterion.

 - Student View